 Jersey Airport – JER

-Food and beverage:In the departure terminal you’ll find Island Coffee Shop for coffee, drinks, snacks and sandwiches, Island Market for sit-down meals and The Bar for drinks.
+Food and beverages:In the departure terminal you’ll find Island Coffee Shop for coffee, drinks, snacks and sandwiches, Island Market for sit-down meals and The Bar for drinks.
 In the arrivals terminal is Aviator Café with light refreshments and snacks as well as a selection of vending machines.

 Currency Exchange:You’ll find the information desk and post office in the departure terminal and they will exchange your money for you.

 Lost luggage:Go to the Boarding Card Desk in the Departure Terminal right in front of the security search area if you have lost your luggage.

-Car Hire:Car rental companies available at the airport are Hertz, Avis, Alamo, Budget Dollar, National Sixt and Thrifty Eurocar.
+Car hire:Car rental companies available at the airport are Hertz, Avis, Alamo, Budget Dollar, National Sixt and Thrifty Eurocar.